 The protein in milk is made up of casein, 80%, while whey is 20%.
 The fatty part of the milk is what is used to make cheese.

-Whey protein is the most pure and concentrated containing 90% or more of protein.
+Whey protein is the purest and concentration containing 90% or more of protein.

 - High in branch chain amino acids (amino acids bond together to make protein, protein is what our body needs to build tissue, and help our body to function)